Mattlucero77/Matt-Lucero-Projects/README.md

 ## Objective

 After my studies in college and working in the phartmaceutical sector, I decided to take some courses related to the CompTIA Network+ as well as CompTIA Security+ to broaden my knwoledge and to see if I had an interest in IT and cybersecurity.
-After gaining my Security+ and performing home labs & projects for applicable experience, I am now eager to transition into the field, specifically aiming to join an organization's IT service department or a role pertaining to network administration.
+After obtaining my Security+ and performing home labs & projects for applicable experience, I am now eager to transition into the field.
+I am specifically aiming to join an organization's IT service department or a role pertaining to network administration.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]